 Image Credits: Pixabay

 Not far behind, from the health industry is WebMD.
-Again, this health-oriented website has answers to most health-related questions that users have.
+Again, this health-oriented website has answers to most health or medical billing-related questions that users have.
 WebMD understands that when a user asks a question related to the medical field, the answers should be detailed, yet simple enough to understand.
 Over the years, WebMD has evolved to become one of the most popular patient sources for information.
 The simple representation of information and the use of relevant keywords that do not confuse the user has led to WebMD occupying 2.5% of the Google Answer Box results.

 When it comes to finance, you can see that most answers to your finance-related questions are taken from Investopedia.
 In fact, 0.6% of Google Answer Box results are dominated by Investopedia.
 The data and metrics in Investopedia are suitable for users and answer financial queries in the most effective way possible.
 Investopedia provides a unique user experience because of which it is one of the most popular finance sites to appear in the Google Answer Box.

 Looking at all these examples, we can see that all of these websites have one thing in common.
 The content in these websites answers the why, who, where, when, what and how of a search query.
 This means that the content is highly relevant and contains the crucial keyword phrases.

 The more precise the content is and the better it matches to a search query, the higher are the chances of the content appearing in the answer box.